wp-plugins/role-scoper/readme.txt

 = Admin Misc: =
 * Feature : Add pending posts and pages total to Dashboard Right Now list
-* Feature : Additional "Lock Top Pages" option to allow any Page Author to set or remove top-level pages
 * BugFix : Cannot approve / unapprove comments when capability is granted via Category Role or Page/Post Role
 * BugFix : Roles, Restrictions menu icons were not displayed if custom WP_CONTENT_DIR set
 * BugFix : PHP Warning on installation / version update due to DB key name conflicting with an existing WP key name